Best Tips for Creating a Note-Taking Feature For Your App

 Best Tips for Adding a Banner Image Link

 A link to an image to display at the top of the sermon.
 We highly advise adding one of these because they make a great first impression for a sermon.
-Great resources for finding free images are Unsplash and Pixabay.
+Great resources for finding free images are Freely Photos and Pixabay.
 Simply copy a link to the image and then paste the image address in the “Banner Image Link” field for your sermon notes.

 Best Tips for Adding Scripture References